mtakeshi1/mazechallenge/README.md

 ### What is expected ?
 Write code and send it to me or leave a pullrequest

+Basicly you start by:
+- implementing: ChallengeImpl.java (current code will only run to see something moving on the screen)
+- running: GraphicalLauncher.java

 ### What will happen with it ?
 I will compare the code with others both by
 - cpu benchmark